Motorhome towbar - practical and uncomplicated

 * Vehicle coding is not necessary for every vehicle

 We do not manufacture motorhome towbars ourselves, but deliver them with support and at unrivalled favourable conditions in terms of delivery time and costs.
 For this purpose, we work together with two partners who are international leaders in the field of motorhome towbars and transport solutions for motorhomes.
-Firstly, there is the company SAWIKO from Neuenkirchen.
+On the one hand, we distribute motorhome towbars from the company BOSStow from Augustfehn (Lower Saxony).
 This has built up an excellent reputation over two decades and produces the right towbar for most motorhomes.
 The company LINNEPE Anhängerkupplungen, based in Ennepetal (North Rhine-Westphalia), has more than 50 years of experience with special towbars for motorhomes and has an excellent reputation in the industry.
 Rameder offers the optimal support with its expertise.
 From the ordering process to support in case of important questions or even questions about the installation itself – our well-trained team is happy to provide you with comprehensive advice.

 4. What do I need to consider when buying a towbar?